jobyjoseph/jobyjoseph.net/docs/react-router.md

 import { BrowserRouter, Route } from "react-router-dom";
 ```

 `BrowserRouter` is used once to create a new router. `Route` is used for defining routes for each pages.
-For that we will provide `Route` with path to match for, like _/about_ and what action to take when user visits that path.
+For that we will provide `Route` with path to match for, like _/about_ and which component to be rendered when user visits that path.

 In our `app.js` file, let us define a constant `routes` which contains the `<BrowserRouter>` component.